astronomer/astro-sdk/README.md

 - `append`: Insert rows from the source SQL table into the destination SQL table, if there are no conflicts
 - `merge`: Insert rows from the source SQL table into the destination SQL table, depending on conflicts:
   - `ignore`: Do not add rows that already exist
-  - `update`: Replace existing rows with new ones.
+  - `update`: Replace existing rows with new ones
-- `export_file`: Export SQL table rows into a destination file.
+- `export_file`: Export SQL table rows into a destination file
-- `dataframe`: Export given SQL table into in-memory Pandas data-frame.
+- `dataframe`: Export given SQL table into in-memory Pandas data-frame

 For a full list of available operators, see the [SDK reference documentation](https://astro-sdk-python.readthedocs.io/en/stable/operators.html).